maksuturva/magento2_payment_module/README.md

 mv /var/www/html/app/code/Svea /var/www/html/app/code/Svea.old
 ```

+# Logging

+If you suspect that the payment module is not working properly, please see log files for possible errors and information.
+The log file is named `svea-payment-module.log` and it's located at Magento log directory.
+For example, in the directory `/var/www/html/var/log`.

+Debug (DEBUG), info and (INFO) error (ERR) log levels are used for the logging.

 # Configuration via Magento Admin

 Configurations for the module is found from following locations

-General module configuration: `Stores >> Configuration >> Svea >> Svea Payment`
+General module configuration: `Stores >> Configuration >> Svea Payments >> Svea Payments Configuration`

 Payment methods' configuration: `Stores >> Configuration >> Sales >> Payment Methods`

 Order comment configuration: `Stores >> Configuration >> Sales >> Sales >> Order Comment`

-For minimum setup, you could enable only the `Maksuturva Service` payment method and configure the title to `Svea Payments`.
-This payment method will automatically display payment method icons on payment page that are enabled to your account in the backend configuration.
+For minimum setup, you could enable only the `Maksuturva Collated` payment method.
+See Basic Settings section.

 ## Sandbox mode

-If enabled, communication url, seller id and secret key in sandbox fields are used, otherwise personal credentials and communication url are used.
+If enabled, endpoint API url, seller id and secret key in sandbox fields are used, otherwise personal credentials and endpoint API url are used.

 ## Seller id and secret key

 This parameter provided by Svea Payments.
 Please note that this key must not be shared with any person, since it allows many operations to be done in your Svea Payments account.

-## Communication url
+## Endpoint API url

-API url to communicate with Svea Payments service.
+The endpoint url to communicate with Svea Payments service API.
 Should be usually kept as is.

 In case you want to test using personal test credentials, you must change this to https://test1.maksuturva.fi/.
 Please note that the url must end with slash `/`.